CodeEditApp/codeedit.app/data/blog/2025/07/new-packages-announcement.md

 <img class="wide" style="max-height: 50vh" src="https://github.com/user-attachments/assets/0f9a0c7e-dbc1-4dab-b756-cf930cec60aa" />

 It comes with some smooth animations as well, continuing a commitment to thoughtful and meaningful delight in design.
+These animations are built using SwiftUI's `matchedGeometryEffect` so your components can make use of the same header-fade-and-move transition exactly like the built-in transitions.

 <figure>
   <video class="wide ratio-16-9" autoplay playsinline muted loop controls preload="metadata">